-Students with better resources (e.g. family income, books, private tuition) usually have more learning opportunities and can capitalize them for performing well in studies (Baker, Goesling, and Letendre, 2002).
-Parents with higher job levels are more likely to provide more learning resources to students.
-Parents are greater aggregate sophistication among families, which enables them to effectively devote resources to students' education performance.
+Students with better resources (e.g. family income, books, private tuition) usually have more learning opportunities and are able to capitalize them for performing well in studies (Baker, Goesling, and Letendre, 2002).
+Parents with higher job level are more likely to provide more learning resources to students.
+Parents are greater aggregate sophistication among families, which enable them to effectively devote resources in students' education performance.
 Chiu and Khoo (2005) discovered that students performed better or worse when parent job level exercised a significant effect on student academic performance.
 Ample resources in families offer students more learning opportunities, which students can use to study more.
-Well-educated parents normally earn higher incomes and are likely to purchase more and better educational resources for the students.
+Well educated parents normally earn higher incomes and are likely to purchase more and better educational resources to the students.

 Parents with more financial wealth are likely to develop larger social networks of professional and educated people (Horvat, et al., 2003).
-Students can benefit from these networks via immediate interactions with other parents in the networks to access more cultural and social resources.
-For instance, students' accounting internships in the summer can be arranged through parents' networking with accounting and/or finance professionals.
+Students can benefit from these networks via immediate interactions with other parents in the networks so as to access to more cultural and social resources.
+For instance, students' accounting internships in summer can be arranged through parents' networking with accounting and/or finance professionals.